dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 10. Show that no group of order 90 is simple.
 11. Show that all groups of order 45 are abelian.

+### Group Actions

+1. Show that the stabilizer of an element $G_x$ is a subgroup of $G$.
+2. Show that if $x, y$ are in the same orbit, then their stabilizers are conjugate.

 ### Series